Ten Ways to Lower Your Taxes

 2. Contribute to a Flexible Spending Account

-Another easy way to lower your taxes is to pay into a tax-free health flexible spending account.
-Contributions made to a flexible spending account are not subject to employment or federal income taxes.
+Another easy way to lower your taxes is to pay into a tax-free health flexible spending account (FSA).
+Contributions made to a flexible spending account are generally not subject to employment or federal income taxes.

 3. Maximize Deductions

 Tax deductions reduce taxable income.
 The amount saved in taxes depends on the taxpayer's tax rate.
-A taxpayer can either take a standard deduction or can take itemized deductions for medical and dental costs, mortgage points, mortgage interest, property taxes, state income taxes, charitable contributions, and business expenses, among others.
+A taxpayer can generally take a standard deduction or can take itemized deductions.
+Itemized deductions can include costs for medical and dental care, mortgage points, mortgage interest, property taxes, state income taxes, charitable contributions, and business expenses.

 4. Maximize Tax Credits

-As opposed to a tax deduction, a tax credit can lower your taxes dollar for dollar.
-A tax credit will reduce the amount of taxes you must pay.
+A tax credit can lower your taxes dollar for dollar.
 The government uses tax credits to encourage taxpayers to engage in certain activities or to grant tax relief.

-The IRS gives the following types of credits: earned income credit, first-time homebuyer credit, child and dependent care credit, adoption credit, education credit, and retirement savings contributions credit.
-The IRS adds new tax credits every year.
+Some of the IRS tax credits include the child tax credit (CTC), earned income tax credit, first-time homebuyer credit, child and dependent care credit, adoption credit, education credit, and retirement savings contributions credit.
+Tax credits and deductions available change regularly.
+Check to make sure the credits you are relying on will be available for any given tax year.

-Contributions to a 401k retirement account can help lower your taxes by reducing taxable income.
-The pre-tax money is deposited directly into the 401k account and the growth is tax deferred.
+Contributions to a 401k retirement account or individual retirement account (IRA) can help lower your taxes by reducing taxable income.
+The pre-tax money is deposited directly into the 401k account and the growth is tax-deferred.
+An IRA offers similar benefits and each type of plan is subject to contribution limits and early withdrawal penalties.

 6. Donate to Charity